theharveyz/cms/intl.en-US/API Reference/Availability monitoring/DeleteHostAvailability.md

 # DeleteHostAvailability {#doc_api_Cms_DeleteHostAvailability .reference}

-You can call this operation to delete an availability monitoring task.
+You can call this operation to delete one or more availability monitoring tasks.

 ## Debugging {#apiExplorer .section}